-Every email in the Web Team inbox you should assign at least 2 tags.
-The first tag is a status one and the second is a category.
+Every email in the Web Team inbox you should assign at least tags.
+The first tag is a status one, the second one is the month and year, and the third is a category.

 Status Tag: There are four types of statuses for each email.

-Open Issue: This is an open issue that you have not yet began to work on.
+Open Issue: a request haven't started.
 These type of tags are used on faculty workshops until the Friday when you input them.
 This is a temporary tag that you will change when you begin or complete a request.

-Awaiting Response: This tag is for a request that you're working on, but can't continue with or finish until you receive an email resposne.
+Awaiting Response: This tag is for a request that you're working on, but can't continue with or finish until you receive a response.
 These requests can include Drupal Accounts (waiting for the user to try to login so we can capture their SUNet or for Chidel to okay them) or just requests that we need more specifics about before we can complete them.

 Closed: Once a request has been completed and you have emailed all relevant people back you can mark it as Closed.
 You don't need to wait for a response from the requester to mark it as closed, though if they request any changes you will temporarily change it back to a Working Item.

-Category Tag: There are tons of category tags and it's recommended that you create them for each month as you go.
-You wont need them all every month so creating all at the start isn't advised.
+Category Tag: There are tons of category tags.
 A request can (and frequently does) have multiple category tags.
 Developer Projects, Jen Projects, and Jenny Projects usually mean you don't have to complete the request because another team member is working on it.

-Bio Updates: these tags are for any content changes in biographies on our site.
+Bio Updates: these tags are for biography changes on our site.

 Course Notifications: use this tag for import course notifcations/inconsistencies that we receive